alexandrehuat/gflsegpy/README.md

 ### Algorithm 2: The GFL LARS

-__WARNING: The current implementation may be unstable.__
+__WARNING: The current implementation may return incorrect results.__

 This second algorithm is very faster than the GFL block coordinate descent, however it is less accurate.

-Simply call `gflsegpy.gfl_lars()` to use it.
-In a nutshell, its inputs are the signal and the number of breakpoints to detect.
-Then, it returns the estimated breakpoints.
+Simply call the `gflsegpy.gfl_lars()` function to use it.
+In a nutshell, its inputs are the signal and the number of breakpoints to detect, and it returns the estimated breakpoints.

 ### Data visualization